How to Create a Library Database in Excel (with Easy Steps)

 how to create a library database in excel

-Step 8: Restrict Particular Data Entries
+Step 8 – Restrict Particular Data Entries

-You can also restrict some columns to take in irregular values.
-For example, let’s assume in our library, everybody has to return books by August 2020.
+Let’s assume in our library, everybody has to return books by August 2020.
 So no due date entries will be valid after 31st August.

-• First, select the due date column.
+• Select the due date column.

 how to create a library database in excel

-• Then select Date in the Allow options.
+• Choose Date in the Allow options.

-• Now select an old start date as it is not our main concern here.
-But in the End date box, enter the value 8/30/2020.
+• In the End date box, enter the value 8/30/2020.

-• Once you are done, click on OK.
+• Click on OK.

 Now no due date can’t be entered that is past August 2020.
-If you try to add one either through the form or manually, you will see the following error message.
+If you try to add one, either through the form or manually, you will see the following error message.

 Download Practice Workbook